 What is Contact Dermatitis?

-Contact dermatitis is a skin condition that one develops when the skin interacts with any irritant or something it is sensitive to.
-It can cause a blistery and itchy rash.
-It is a very common condition, and almost all people develop contact dermatitis at least once in their lives.
-In normal cases, it goes away on its own without any medical treatment.
-Although it is not contagious, the rash is quite painful and uncomfortable.
-However, if it persists for more than a few weeks, the medical attention of a dermatologist may be needed (x).
+Contact dermatitis is a skin condition that develops after your skin has an interaction with an irritant, or if your skin is sensitive to an environmental element.
+It can cause a blistery and itchy rash — known as inflammation.
+It is a prevalent condition, and almost all people develop contact dermatitis at least once in their lifetime.
+In standard cases, it goes away on its own with no medical treatment.
+Although these flare ups are not contagious, the rash is quite painful and uncomfortable.
+However, if it persists for more than a few weeks, you may need the medical attention of a dermatologist. (x)

-Contact dermatitis can be categorized into two types.
-First is dermatitis caused by an irritant, which can result in rapid inflammation of the skin.
-Second is dermatitis due to an allergen, where the skin may take a few days to respond and react to it.
-However, the signs and symptoms of both types of dermatitis are similar (x).
+There are two types of contact dermatitis.
+The first is dermatitis caused by an irritant that can cause rapid inflammation of the skin.
+The second is dermatitis caused by an allergen where the skin may take a few days to respond.
+However, the signs and symptoms of both types of dermatitis are similar. (x)

 Contact Dermatitis Symptoms